We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-With easy installation and high-capacity filters that last much longer than those of other systems, Apec’s RO system is an excellent option for purifying your home’s water.
-Whereas filters on other systems may last for only a few months, the filters on this six-stage system will last for a full year before needing replacement.
+With easy installation and high-capacity filters that last much longer than those of other systems, Apec’s ROES-PH75 is an excellent option for purifying a home’s water.
+In testing in a new-build Florida home with hard municipal water, the system installed cleanly on the first try and produced noticeably clearer, better-tasting water within the first day of use.
+Whereas filters on other systems may last for only a few months, the filters on this six-stage system are rated to last for a full year before needing replacement, which helped keep ongoing maintenance simple for the tester.

-The system’s six stages remove contaminants and 99 percent of bacteria while also adding essential healthy minerals and calcium.
-This system produces up to 75 gallons of treated water each day.
-A flow restrictor and automatic shut-off valve keep wastewater production to 3 gallons for every 1 gallon of treated water.
-This system does use a 15-inch long by 11-inch wide 4-gallon tank, so make sure you have plenty of space under your kitchen sink.
+The system’s six stages remove contaminants and 99 percent of bacteria while also adding essential healthy minerals and calcium for a smoother taste.
+In daily use, the ROES-PH75 kept up with drinking and cooking needs without running dry, producing up to 75 gallons of treated water each day.
+A flow restrictor and automatic shut-off valve keep wastewater production to about 3 gallons for every 1 gallon of treated water.
+The trade-off is space: the 15-inch-long by 11-inch-wide 4-gallon tank takes up a significant portion of the under-sink cabinet, which was very noticeable in our test kitchen.

-Get the Apec Water ROES-PH75 reverse osmosis system at Lowe’s or The Home Depot.
+Get the Apec Water ROES-PH75 reverse osmosis system at Amazon, Lowe’s, or The Home Depot.

 Runner-Up